GreaseMaster and Rusteco

 I tried several application and removal methods, although I was not able to test it's application with a spray gun or effectively yet it's removal with a pressure washer as a pressure washer with a high enough pressure wasn't available to me.

 My own experience with the Gel has indicated that it isn't nearly as effective as the Liquid dipping process.
 It is, however, far more effective if you use an abrasive such as a steel or brass bristled scrub brush, scouring pad, or bit of steel wool along with it but with the abrasive comes a price: it negates the non-substrate aggressive characteristic of Rusteco (although scrubbing with a soft-bristled brush or rag will help the removal process and not hurt more sensitive base materials).

 On the positive side, scrubbing with a hard bristled brush or scouring material is a lot less aggressive than using a powered wire-wheel.
 I've also noted it will take a lot longer to work than the Liquid, especially with heavy rust.
-On the positive side, it is still far more effective, safer and more versatile than any other wipe-/scrub-off rust remover I've used (including more caustic acid-based rust removers).
+On the positive side, it is still far more effective, safer and more versatile than some other wipe-/scrub-off rust removers I've used (including more caustic acid-based rust removers).

 Applications and Information:

 - Heavily Rusted Cast Iron